arenas-guerrero-julian/pycottas/docs/documentation.md

 * **triple_pattern : *str*, list or tuple**

     Triple pattern.
-It can be a string or a with the RDF terms in N3 syntax and variable names starting by `?`.
-Alternatively, it can be a list or tuple of RDFLib terms with variables given by `None`.
+It can be a string or a list or tuple with a sequence of RDFLib (subject, predicate, object) terms with variables given by `None`.
 The pattern can be a *quad pattern* in the case of querying an [RDF dataset](https://www.w3.org/TR/rdf11-concepts/#section-dataset).

 #### cat